Siena loses its grip on world's oldest bank

+BRUSSELS, Feb 15 The following are mergers under review by the European Commission and a brief guide to the EU merger process:

-SIENA, Italy Siena's 55,000 residents say they fall into three categories: those who work for Monte dei Paschi, those studying to work for it and those who have retired from the world's oldest bank.
+SIENA, Italy, March 14 Siena's 55,000 residents say they fall into three categories: those who work for Monte dei Paschi, those studying to work for it and those who have retired from the world's oldest bank.

 But Banca Monte dei Paschi di Siena's ties to the town where it was founded in 1472 are under threat.